2017–18 UConn Huskies women's basketball team: Houston

 Connecticut's defense helped UConn to a 95–35 win over Houston.
 The Huskies held the Cougars to four points in the first quarter into a season-low 20% shooting percentage for the game.
-The Huskies were also strong offensively with Stevens recording a double double (19 points and 10 rebounds), and Samuelson a nurse each scoring 17 points.
+The Huskies were also strong offensively with Stevens recording a double double (19 points and 10 rebounds), and Samuelson and Nurse each scoring 17 points.
 The victory represented the 145th consecutive victory over and unranked opponent.